-If the corporation had income tax withheld on Form 8288-A, Statement of Withholding on Dispositions by Foreign Persons of U.S. Real Property Interests, include the amount withheld in line 6h, page 1.
+If the corporation had income tax withheld on Form 8288-A, include the amount withheld in line 6h, page 1.

 Income

 Line 1.
 Gross Receipts

 Enter gross income effectively connected with the conduct of a U.S. trade or business (except those income items that must be reported on lines 4 through 10).
 For reporting advance payments, see Regulations section 1.451-5.
 To report income from long-term contracts, see section 460.